p9iaai/ChuggingFace-Toolkit/.docs/text-to-speech.md

 This Python script uses the Suno Bark model from 🤗HuggingFace to convert text input into audio files.

+- **NOTE:** There is audio embedded in this document that you can't see on GitHub.
+Clone it to see or find the examples in `.assets/`

 ## Features

 - Converts text to speech using the Suno Bark model